Updated December 2022

 Con: Getting licensed takes several years

-That means you must earn a Certificate of Qualification (C of Q) to become a journeyperson.
+You must earn a Certificate of Qualification (C of Q) from Skilled Trades Ontario to become a journeyperson.
 This process involves:

 - Completing 840 hours of in-school training